-Programs to study abroad in Switzerland enable you to learn in some of the of the world’s top ranked universities, while experiencing life at the heart of Europe.
-With a solid reputation for promoting scientific research, a rich cultural history, and some of the most beautiful vistas in Europe, it’s no wonder it’s such an attractive option to study abroad.
+Programs to study abroad in Switzerland enable you to learn in some of the world’s top ranked universities, while experiencing life at the heart of Europe.
+With a solid reputation for promoting scientific research, a rich cultural history, and some of the most beautiful vistas in Europe, it’s no wonder Switzerland is such an attractive option.
 And that’s not all that makes Switzerland unique.
-They also have one of the most competitive economies in the world, particularly in the sciences and manufacturing, making Switzerland a great option if you want to learn from professionals with world class experience.
+They also have one of the most competitive economies in the world, particularly in the sciences and manufacturing This could make Switzerland a great choice if you want to learn from professionals with world class experience.
 Whether you’re looking for a short stay between semesters, or to stay for a whole year, your experience as you study abroad in Switzerland could be unforgettable.

 Why Study Abroad in Switzerland?

 There could be a ton of compelling reasons to study abroad in Switzerland.
 Whether you’re more motivated by your studies, language, or travel, Switzerland could have something to offer.
 Here are a few reasons to consider studying abroad in Switzerland.

 - The Education: Despite being a relatively small country, Swiss universities have been known to rank among the best in the world.
 There could be a lot of reasons for this.
 But just one of them?
 The opportunities for research.
 One example: Switzerland is the home of CERN, the world’s largest particle physics research facility.
 Switzerland has also been the home of many Nobel Prize winning researchers.
 So if you want to learn from the best, universities in Switzerland could be a top contender.
 Look for programs with courses in your major.
 Or explore something completely new!